Validating File Signatures with libmagic in Node.js: A Production-Ready Implementation Guide

 const validator = new SignatureValidator(['application/pdf', 'image/png']);

-const fileStream = req.file.stream;
+const bufferStream = Readable.from(req.file.buffer);

 try {